Freshwater seal: Ladoga ringed seals

-Two subspecies of ringed seals live solely in freshwater lakes.
+One subspecies of ringed seal lives solely in freshwater lakes.
 The Ladoga seal inhabits Lake Ladoga in the Leningrad Oblast and Republic of Karelia.
 The seals became isolated in Lake Ladoga from the Baltic ringed seal (Pusa hispida botnica) as early as 8,800 BP due to the gradual isostatic rebound of the region following the end of the Weichselian Glaciation.
 Modern populations of the Ladoga seal only stand at around 2,000 to 3,000 individuals, a significant decline from the estimated 20,000 seals which inhabited Lake Ladoga before hunting decreased the population.

+Saimaa ringed seals

-According to theories the Saimaa ringed seal is closely related to the Ladoga ringed seal, the populations likely became isolated from the Baltic ringed seal around the same time.
-However, the latest studies indicate that Saimaa ringed seal would be of different origin.
-According to the study, while ringed seals from the Baltic Sea and Lake Ladoga originate in the Atlantic, Saimaa ringed seals have probably spread to Finnish territory from the east – an area that was home to extensive ice lakes during the Ice Age.
-On their way to Lake Saimaa they have cross-bred with Western ringed seals.
-The Saimaa ringed seal lives solely within Saimaa, a large freshwater lake in the regions of South Savo, South Karelia, and North Karelia in Finland.
+The Saimaa ringed seal is a species of seal unique to Saimaa, a large freshwater lake in the regions of South Savo, South Karelia, and North Karelia in Finland.
 Current estimates place the size of the population at between 420 and 430 individuals, an increase from the roughly 100 to 150 individuals present in 1983.
+The Saimaa ringed seal was long thought to be a subspecies of ringed seal closely related to the Ladoga ringed seal.
+Under this notion, the population was thought to have become isolated from the Baltic ringed seal around the same time as the Ladoga ringed seal.
+However, a 2025 study indicated that the Saimaa ringed seal is of different origin.
+According to the study, while the Lake Ladoga ringed seal originated from the Baltic ringed seal, Saimaa ringed seals have a more ancient origin than other ringed seals.
+The seals spread into Finnish territory from an isolated population in glacial lakes to the East or South of the Fennoscandian ice sheet during the late Pleistocene.
+The study established the Saimaa ringed seal as a unique species of Pusa, and found a genetic isolation from other ringed seals of at least 60,000 years.
+The seals have inhabited Saimaa for around 10,000 years since the lake's formation at the beginning of the Holocene.
+Between 10,000 and 8,000 years ago limited gene-flow occurred between the Saimaa ringed seals and the Baltic ringed seals.

 Harbor seals

 Harbor seals (common seals) are also known to enter estuaries and freshwater rivers in pursuit of their prey.
 In addition a unique subspecies in Quebec and an isolated population of harbor seals in Alaska are known to inhabit freshwater lakes for the duration of the year.
-They are also known to frequently migrate to the Western Arctic.
 The Ungava seal (Phoca vitulina mellonae) is a subspecies of the harbor seal which lives solely within the landlocked and fresh water environment of Lacs des Loups Marins, Petit Lac de Loups Marins, and Lac Bourdel in northern Quebec.
 This subspecies of harbor seal is currently listed as endangered by the IUCN due to the current population being as low as only 100 to 300 individuals.